zilongzheng/zilongzheng.github.io/_publications/SHARP.md

     @inproceedings{zhang2022sharp,
-        title={SHARP: Search-Based Adversarial Attack for Structured Prediction}, author={Zhang, Liwen and Jia, Zixia and Han, Wenjuan and Zheng, Zilong and Tu, Kewei}, booktitle={Findings of Annual Conference of the North American Chapter of the Association for Computational Linguistics}, year={2021}
+        title={SHARP: Search-Based Adversarial Attack for Structured Prediction}, author={Zhang, Liwen and Jia, Zixia and Han, Wenjuan and Zheng, Zilong and Tu, Kewei}, booktitle={Findings of the Association for Computational Linguistics: NAACL-Findings}, year={2021}
     }
 ---